Antônio de Almeida Lustosa: Beatification process

-The beatification process opened on 10 August 1992 after the Congregation for the Causes of Saints issued the "nihil obstat" (nothing against) edict and titled Lustosa as a Servant of God.
-The diocesan process was then overseen in Fortaleza from 14 August 1993 until 14 August 2001; the C.C.S. validated this process on 2 May 2003 before receiving the Positio dossier from the postulation in 2008 for assessment.
+The beatification process opened on 10 August 1992 after the Congregation for the Causes of Saints (CCS) issued the "nihil obstat" (nothing against) edict and titled Lustosa as a Servant of God.
+The diocesan process was then overseen in Fortaleza from 14 August 1993 until 14 August 2001; the CCS validated this process on 2 May 2003 before receiving the Positio dossier from the postulation in 2008 for assessment.
+Pope Francis named him as Venerable on 22 June 2023.

 The current postulator for this cause is the Salesian priest Pierluigi Cameroni.